thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

     $color-1: adjust-color($color-1, $adjustments...);
     $color-2: adjust-color($color-2, $adjustments...);

-For more info about Sass maps see the [change log](https://github.com/nex3/sass/blob/master/doc-src/SASS_CHANGELOG.md) and read Jason Garber's article, *[Sass maps are awesome](http://viget.com/extend/sass-maps-are-awesome)*.
+For more info about Sass maps see the [changelog](https://github.com/nex3/sass/blob/master/doc-src/SASS_CHANGELOG.md) and read Jason Garber's article, *[Sass maps are awesome](http://viget.com/extend/sass-maps-are-awesome)*.
 Also if you are interested in the history of the syntax, check out [this awesome issue](https://github.com/nex3/sass/issues/642) on GitHub where the syntax is proposed and discussed in detail.

 ## Sass source maps